-We have examined Performing Arts Center Authority's (the Authority) compliance with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2016 to September 30, 2017.
-Management is of the Authority is responsible for the Authority's compliance with those requirements.
-Compliance with the specified requirements.
+We have examined the Performing Arts Center Authority's (the Authority) compliance with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2018 through September 30, 2019.
+Management of the Authority is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Authority's complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether the Authority's complied with the specified requirements.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Authority complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Authority complied with the specified requirements.
 The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

 Our examination does not provide a legal determination on the Authority's compliance with specified requirements.
-In our opinion, the Authority complied, in all material respects, with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2016 to September 30, 2017.
+In our opinion, the Authority complied, in all material respects, with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2018 through September 30, 2019.